What to Know Before Signing A Remodeling Contract: Education Series #1

 During the walkthrough, experienced trade partners will be able to identify any possible issues that may arise during the project and call them out, along with any associated increase in their cost, in their bid.
 Once the walkthrough is complete, the trade partners will gather the specifications of your project, complete with fixture and finish selections; the final plans as drawn by the designer on the project; and knowledge uncovered during their inspection in order to submit a fixed price bid to your contractor.

 Without the information gathered during the design process and in the walkthrough, trade partners will not be able to submit accurate bids, which is where “allowances” come into play.
 If a trade partner has not been given a selection, or if one hasn’t been made, the estimate they submit to your contractor will instead include a specific dollar amount set aside to cover each missing specification.
-The contractor will prepare the final construction contract based upon this amount and, once the price has been agreed on and the contract has been signed, begin the work.
+The contractor will prepare the final construction contract based on this amount and, once the price has been agreed on and the contract has been signed, begin the work.

 In this case, trouble begins when the electrician has allowed for a $100 pendant light fixture in their estimate to your contractor, but you fall in love with a $400 pendant light fixture.
 Just like that, the electrician’s estimate, and the final price charged to you, increases by $300.00.
 Add up light fixtures, plumbing fixtures, etc., and the contract you have signed for $25,000 could easily become much more.
 In some cases, allowances will be necessary, but they should be kept to a minimum.